 The Association of Library and Information Science Students (ALISS) is the official student organization for Master of Library and Information Science students at the University of Washington Information School.
 All students admitted to the program are members.
 We hold quarterly town halls for MLIS students to discuss concerns and give feedback about the iSchool and serve as a channel of communication between students and the faculty and administration.
 ALISS sponsors many events, such as the spring and fall book sales, social gatherings, and opportunities for professional development and networking.
 We also work with iSchool student organizations to sponsor events during iWelcome Week and through the academic year.

-ALISS open meetings: Meetings are where you can share your thoughts about classes, instructors, events, and anything else that relates to your experience as an MLIS student.
+ALISS town halls: Town halls are where you can share your thoughts about classes, instructors, events, and anything else that relates to your experience as an MLIS student.

 ALISS grants: Have an idea for a speaker or a panel discussion you would be interested in attending?
 Want to teach a workshop or plan an event?
 Let us know by sending a message to ALISS.

 The constitution is the guiding document for ALISS and includes information about the organization’s purpose, meetings, officer descriptions, and elections.